Reproducibility in Learning: Learning Halfspaces

 \begin{restatable}{definition}{margindef}[Margin] Let $D$ be a distribution over $\R^d$.
 We say $D$ has margin $\tau_f$ with respect to halfspace $f(\vec{x}) \eqdef \sgn(\vec{w} \cdot \vec{x})$ if $ \frac{\vec{x} \cdot f(\vec{x}) }{\|\vec{x}\|} \cdot \frac{ \vec{w} }{ \|\vec{w}\|} \ge \tau_f$ for all $x \in \supp(D)$.
 Additionally, we say $D$ has (worst-case) margin $\tau$ if $\tau = \sup_f \tau_f$. \end{restatable}

-Our reproducible halfspace weak learner $\rhalfspacewkl$ uses its input to compute an empirical estimation $\vec{z}$ of the expected vector $m \cdot \Exp_{\vec{x} \sim D}[\vec{x} \cdot f(x)]$.
+Our reproducible halfspace weak learner $\rhalfspacewkl$ uses its input to compute an empirical estimation $\vec{z}$ of the expected vector $\Exp_{\vec{x} \sim D}[\vec{x} \cdot f(x)]$.
 Then, $\rhalfspacewkl$ uses its randomness to construct a rounding scheme $R$ via Algorithm~$\constructfoam$. $R$ is used to round our (rescaled) empirical estimation $\vec{z}$, and the resulting vector defines the returned halfspace.
-The algorithm relies on the margin assumption to ensure that the weak learner's returned hypothesis is positively correlated with the true halfspace $f$.
-The parameter $a$ is left in variable form for convenience in the analysis; however, $a$ is fixed to $.05$.
+The algorithm relies on the margin assumption to ensure that the weak learner's returned hypothesis is positively correlated with the true halfspace $f$.\footnote{The parameter $a$ is a constant, but we leave it in variable form for convenience in the analysis; we choose $a = .05$ in this proof for clarity of presentation, but one could optimize the choice of $a$ to yield a slightly better sample complexity.}

 The subroutine $\constructfoam$ previously appeared as Algorithm~$1$ in \cite{KDRW12}.
 For completeness, we include a description below (Algorithm~\ref{alg:construct-foam}).

 The following is the main result of this section.